 Discover the inspiring stories of our pioneering heroes at the Australian Stockman’s Hall of Fame before homeward flights.

-To secure your booking and make your deposit, please complete our online booking form.
 You will be contacted by a Ross Tours Travel Manager to confirm your details and preferred method of payment.

 Please refer to the Ross Garden Tours standard terms and conditions